 In cases where effective biological control is currently available against an invasive alien plant species, further time and money should not be wasted on other clearing methods.
 The chemicals and labour costs saved in this way can rather be used for the control of invasive alien plants where there are no effective biocontrol agents, or in areas where biological control is less effective.

 If you would like to have biocontrol agents released against alien invasive plants on your property, please make arrangements with your Regional Working for Water Biological Control Implementation Officer.
 The Resource Auditors of the Department of Agriculture’s Directorate of Land Use and Soil Management are also contact persons from whom biocontrol agents can be obtained.
-Find their details under the “Role players” heading.
+Find their details under the “National strategy and government contact” heading.

 If you have a more academic question about biocontrol agents, you could contact Hildegard Klein at the Weeds Research Division, Plant Protection Research, ARC.
 Tel: 012 356 9841; e-mail kleinh [at] arc.agric.za.

 Find information at www.arc.agric.za.